rafael07-cell/EquipmentBorrowing/README.md

 }
 ```

-Each method exists because a specific application operation currently needs it — no methods were added speculatively.
+Each method exists because a specific application operation currently needs it.

 ---